Because your work wants a second opinion.

 When must I send my work if I want it critiqued?
 Send your work at least 10 days prior to the 2nd Saturday of each month (or earlier if you can manage).
 It’s important you stipulate the date on which you would like to receive your critique.
 You can do so on the form below. (e.g., if you send us your work on September 4, you can request a critique at the workshop on September 18, and if you send your work on September 25 you can request a critique on October 9, and etc.).

 How many workshops must I attend?
 We ask that you attend and participate in at least three workshops.
 This means, if you attend one workshop at which feedback is given you, then plan on attending two more in order to provide a fellow writer some feedback too.
-Our model works best when it employs this kind of symbiosis.
+This kind of symbiosis works to everyone’s advantage.

 Will I give feedback to others on the day my work is critiqued?
 No. But you’ll be committed to participate as a reader for two consecutive workshops following the one at which you received your critique.